Civilization of the

 Discussion Lead: Four or five people in each discussion session will lead the discussion.
 These people will work together to engage the class in discussion.
 The presenters will engage the class in discussion rather than simply presenting their conclusions.
 This is a hard task, so if you make an honest attempt then you will be given full credit; there is no grade given.

-The people who are presenting will meet with me after the class before their session.
+The people who are presenting will meet with me two days (or more) before their session.
+(So, if you are leading Wednesday’s session you will meet with me by the Monday before.)

 Each person must do this at least once throughout the semester.
 The sign up sheet will be passed around in the first week, and then it will be posted on the class website.
 You are expected to give your presentation the day you sign up.
 If you miss it, you will receive no credit for this assignment!